KAM Isaiah Israel: 20th Century influence

+Tobias Schanfarber served as rabbi of KAM from 1901 to 1926, when he retired and became rabbi emeritus.

 KAM Isaiah Israel's significance within the Reform movement is demonstrated by the fact that four of its rabbis were elected president of the Central Conference of American Rabbis, the rabbinic arm of Reform Judaism.

-Rabbi Jacob J. Weinstein (1939-1967) served as the Central Conference president from 1965 to 1969, making him one of the most prominent Reform rabbis of his era.
+Rabbi Jacob J. Weinstein (1939–1967) served as the Central Conference president from 1965 to 1969, making him one of the most prominent Reform rabbis of his era.
 During his tenure at KAM, Weinstein became "a leading spokesman for Judaism's mission of social action in American society" and "a fervent opponent of racism."
 His national leadership platform allowed him to promote progressive social justice positions that would become hallmarks of Reform Judaism.

 Rabbi Hayim Goren Perelmuter led Temple Isaiah Israel from the mid-1950s until the 1971 merger, helping to stabilize the congregation and guide it through its historic union with KAM.
 Beyond his congregational duties, he became "the first Professor of Jewish Studies at Catholic Theological Union," where he "made a deep and lasting impact on Jewish-Christian relations in the Chicago community and beyond."